matkatmusic/PFMCPP_Project1/README.md

 #
 ## 2) Commit your changes on your branch in Replit
-- `commit` your changes via `Replit's` Version Control widget on the left side of the page.
+- `commit` your changes via `Replit's` Git widget on the left side of the page.
 - it's perfectly fine to make several commits on your branch before the project part is completed.
 - if you get stuck, `commit` your changes and **send me a DM** explaining the issue.
 - if `Replit` won't commit the changes, **send me a DM**.